Spin, smears, staticide and grafting a scrotum onto Jeremy Hunt’s chin

-First, of course, came the contract itself in which our ‘working week’ got some innovatively nightmarish surgery.
+First, of course, came the contract itself in which our ‘working week’ got some nightmarish surgery.
 The government generously grafted on Saturday and bolted on a stretching array of evening hours until they’d fashioned a mountainous, mutated, Frankenstein’s monster of a working week, one that didn’t remotely resemble the working week any normal person would recognise.
-If the working week was a close relative, you’d be pissed with his doctors.
-He went in to get a face lift, and now he looks like a Nazi war crime.

-This was not, contrary to what some Sun readers might have fathomed, about overtime.
+This was not, contrary to what readers of The Sun had been led to believe, about overtime.
 Overtime is what you do beyond contracted time, and we’ve always been contracted to work weekends and nights.
-The junior doctors I know are so full of good intent that in the four years I’ve been in the profession, I don’t recall any colleague routinely going home at their official knocking off time.
-The memories of earnest, anxious juniors being eventually ordered by seniors off the wards, many hours after their shifts had officially ended, are proud and clinging ones.
+My colleagues rarely go home at their official knocking off time.
+The memories of earnest, anxious juniors being eventually ordered by seniors off the wards, many hours after their shifts had officially ended, are proud ones.
 And we have to study too: postgraduate exams for junior doctors are abundant, time-filching, expensive (over 1000 pounds for my most recent compulsory clinical exam) and excruciatingly hard to pass.
 We revise for them in our free time, you know, that chink of daylight Hunt is keenly dispossessing us of.

 The resounding anxiety for me about this playful and cynical redefining of the working week is that there appears little impetus to stop there.
 Why not dash out on whims and redefine all kinds of other things to the government’s advantage?
 Canteen staff could be redefined as nurses, then we’d have more of them.
 Bus shelters as hospitals, ditto.
 Being dead as ‘quite tired’ would deftly reduce mortality rates.
 A pigs head as a woman’s vagina: Cameron would favour that.
 The Health Secretary as ‘Overlord’, Hunt’s choice.
 And if we’re really pushing the boat out why not redefine the meaty stalk connecting Eric Pickle’s head to his body as a neck.